Wednesday, July 3, 2019

 ** Remove and add the masala to the fried yam / suran pieces and mix well.
 Check salt and add if necessary as we have already added some to the suran/yam before frying.
 DO NOT HEAT this curry.
 This is similar to tambuli, sasam etc. Just mixed, tempered and served.
 Also do not prepare the masala way ahead and keep as it may turn out sour.
 This is one dish that needs freshly ground masala to be added to the fried yams/suran at the last stage.
 However, if need be you can grind and keep it in the fridge immediately and remove the same 15 minutes just before serving, mix and then do so to.

-** For Tempering / Seasoning : Heat a small pan with 1 tsp of coconut oil or any other edible oil of your choice.
-When hot add ½ tsp of mustard (sasam/rai) seeds, when they splutter add in a few curry leaves (karbev/kadipatta), fry and pour it over the suran gravy mixture.
-Mix well.
-Add water if necessary to get a semi thick consistency.
+** For Tempering/ Pannaka/ Tadka: Heat a small pan with 1 tsp of coconut oil (Nariyal Tel/ Narlel Tela) or any other edible oil of your choice.
+When hot add ½ tsp of mustard (sasam/ rai) seeds, when they splutter add in a few curry leaves (karbev/kadipatta), fry and pour it over the prepare surna koota gravy mixture and mix well.
+Add more water if necessary to get a semi thick consistency or as required.

-** "Soorna Koota / Yam Curry" is done and ready to be served.
-This dish is served as side dish usually in Konkani Saraswat homes along with Dalitoy, Rice and a few other dishes.
-During celebrations or festive occasions this is usually prepared and served as it tastes awesome and was a tradition once upon a time.
+** "Surna Koota (Soorna Koota/ Yam Curry)" is done and ready to be served.
+This dish tastes best served as side dish during meals and usually in GSB Konkani Saraswat homes it is served along with Dalitoy, Rice and a few other dishes.
+This is also a traditional dish often served during celebrations or festive occasions.
 Do try out this dish and enjoy with your family and friends.
-You can also serve this with roti or chapati, though I recommend it with dal-chawal.
+You can also serve this with roti or chapati, though I recommend it with dal-chawal for best of taste.

 ** I am sharing below a common link to a few "Koota" recipes which I have posted in the blog before, do check out the same and prepare that which you would love to relish.